Organization Development & Knowledge Management Approved Coach Training Courses

 ODKM 721 – Foundations of Coaching

 This course introduces students to the fundamentals of coaching – its practice and profession.
 The majority of classroom time is spent practicing, receiving, and observing coaching.
 In addition, students receive feedback from experienced ICF credentialed coaches.
 From these experiential learning loops, students learn the complex dynamic skills that comprise coaching.
+Finally, to prepare students for real world application, they will engage in a four-session coaching engagement with another student, including contracting, building rapport, facilitating awareness and actions, and concluding the engagement.

 - Listen beyond words for themes, patterns, imagery